-Picking Up The Pace: Software Helps Cancer Patients Get Faster Treatment
+Picking up the Pace: Software Helps Cancer Patients Get Faster Treatment

 In response to a dramatic rise in the cost of cancer treatment in the early 2000s, insurance companies implemented systems that required doctors and patients to wait up to two weeks for approval of even the most basic treatment.

 There had to be a better way.
-That’s why Dr. Marc Fishman, a hematologist, oncologist and patient advocate, founded Oncology Analytics in 2008.
+That’s why Dr. Marc Fishman, a hematologist, oncologist, and patient advocate, founded Oncology Analytics in 2008.
 “Our goal was to improve the quality of cancer treatment and reduce administrative burdens on the treating physicians while reducing unnecessary costs,” Fishman says.
 The company works with health plans and physicians to ensure cancer treatment plans keep up with ever-improving protocols and are tailored to an individual patient’s needs.

 Also, Oncology Analytics is lightning-fast.
-Fishman and his team created an online system where physicians could receive treatment approval for high-quality care that was cost-effective in about five minutes.
+Fishman and his team created an online system where physicians could receive treatment approval for basic, high-quality care that was cost-effective in about five minutes.
 More complex treatments can be approved in minutes to hours.
-Based on data entered by the treating physician’s office, the company’s software evaluates chemotherapy treatment requests for efficacy, toxicity and cost.
+Based on data entered by the treating physician’s office, the company’s software evaluates chemotherapy treatment requests for efficacy, toxicity, and cost.
 Treatments that are of high quality and high value are automatically processed and approved by the software.
 Treatments that don’t fall under those rubrics are forwarded to the clinical team for further review.

 The company grew fast, jumping from 100,000 members under contract to millions over just a few years.
 Fishman hired more people to handle the increasing load, but his software was stretched to the breaking point.
 “The more we grew, the harder it was to get analytics data from the system,” he says.
 “The information was there, we just couldn’t access it efficiently.”